Last updated: 01 June 2023 & medically reviewed by Dr. Samantha Miller

 Table of contents:

 Nicotine is the most common substance to become addicted to in the United States, with approximately 50 million Americans addicted to some form of tobacco product.
-Nicotine is the addictive substance in tobacco and is found in cigarettes, cigars, and chewing tobacco.
+Nicotine is a stimulant and an addictive substance in tobacco and is found in cigarettes, cigars, and chewing tobacco.
 Tobacco is legal and is one of the most readily available and socially acceptable addictive substances.
-Nicotine has a stimulant effect, increasing blood pressure and heart rate, however not to the same euphoric levels as, for example, cocaine.
+Nicotine has a stimulant effect, increasing blood pressure and heart rate, but not to the same euphoric levels as, for example, cocaine.
 It takes a long time to develop harmful and life-threatening symptoms from tobacco use, including respiratory illness, cardiovascular disease, and cancer.

 Alcohol is also readily available, legal, and socially acceptable, making it the second most common addiction in the United States.
 The social acceptance of drinking can make alcohol addiction hard to spot.
 Alcohol’s potential for abuse opens users up to many health risks and possible addiction despite its legal status.
 Many people can enjoy alcohol in recommended quantities, and it’s often difficult to predict who may succumb to an addiction.